Welcome

 PGY-2 Emergency Medicine Residency

-The PGY2 Emergency Medicine resident will practice primarily in the Cleveland Clinic Main Campus Emergency Department with an offsite trauma rotation within the Cleveland Clinic Health-System.
-Required rotations are two emergency medicine core rotations, a trauma emergency medicine rotation, a medical intensive care unit rotation, a neurosciences intensive care unit rotation, a pediatric intensive care unit rotation, a concentrated toxicology rotation, and an advanced emergency medicine rotation.
-Residents will have the opportunity to select at least one elective rotation from the following: pediatric emergency medicine, coronary intensive care unit, solid organ transplant, infectious diseases, cardiothoracic intensive care unit, or immunocompromised infectious diseases.
+The PGY-2 Emergency Medicine resident will practice primarily in the Cleveland Clinic main campus Emergency Department with an offsite trauma rotation within the Cleveland Clinic Health System and an offsite toxicology rotation.
+Required rotations include two emergency medicine core rotations, a trauma emergency medicine rotation, a medical intensive care unit rotation, a neurosciences intensive care unit rotation, a pediatric intensive care unit rotation, a concentrated toxicology rotation, and an advanced emergency medicine rotation.
+Residents will have the opportunity to select at least one elective rotation such as: pediatric emergency medicine, coronary intensive care unit, solid organ transplant, infectious diseases, cardiothoracic intensive care unit, or immunocompromised infectious diseases.

-Residents will complete a research project, a drug use evaluation, a manuscript, a drug monograph, and present at the following venues: resident conference, emergency medicine journal club, critical care conference, the APPE student lecture series, ASHP Midyear, and the Ohio College of Clinical Pharmacy spring meeting.
-To assist with building research skills, the residents will participate in the residency research curriculum that takes place throughout the residency year.
+Residents will complete a research project, a drug-use evaluation, a manuscript, a drug monograph, and present at several venues, including resident conference, emergency medicine journal club, ED nursing orientation, and the APPE student lecture series.
+To assist with building research skills, the residents will participate in research curriculum that takes place throughout the year.
 Additional research resources include: staff statistician, statistical software, and grant funding through the department of pharmacy.
-Optional Experience: Residents can choose to complete a leadership certificate which is a 12 month training program that focuses in 4 key areas: essentials of leadership, leading yourself, leading others, and leading the profession of pharmacy.

 Contact